 - As part of the Deltaport Terminal, Road and Rail Improvement Project, the port authority, along with Global Container Terminals Canada and the Province of British Columbia will complete improvements in and around Deltaport in 2018 that will create an additional 600,000 TEUs of capacity.

-- Working with DP World, the port authority is proposing the Centerm Expansion Project, which will expand Centerm’s physical footprint and increase the capacity of the terminal by 600,000 TEUs to 1.5 million TEUs.
-Subject to regulatory approvals, expansion at Centerm should be complete and operational in 2022.
+- Working with DP World, the port authority is proceeding with the Centerm Expansion Project, which will expand Centerm’s physical footprint and increase the capacity of the terminal by 600,000 TEUs to 1.5 million TEUs.
+Centerm should be complete and operational in 2022.

 - RBT2 Project Overview & Rationale (7.66 MB pdf)